RULES - Idaho QSO Party

 Any Expedition or Rover or a new "fixed" station residing in a county activates a Idaho county that was not activated the previous year(s) (See List HERE )

-those station will get 500 bonus points (or 1000) (see list)
+those station will get 500 bonus points (or 1000) (or 1500) (see list)

 if they make MORE THAN 10 contacts